vapour-a/MOSP-code/README.txt

 MOSP is based off of Minecraft 1.20.1 with fabric.
-For people that say that this is not ethical we changed entire code so its not exposing source code
+The source code has been changed and rewritten in python a launcher will follow suit